Polio vaccine: Brodie's inactivated vaccine

-At nearly the same time as Kolmer's project, Maurice Brodie had joined immunologist Dr. William H. Park at the New York City Health Department where they worked together on poliovirus.
-With the aid of grant funding from the President's Birthday Ball Commission (a predecessor to what would become the March of Dimes), Brodie was able to pursue development of an inactivated or "killed virus" vaccine.
+At nearly the same time as Kolmer's project, Maurice Brodie had joined immunologist William H. Park at the New York City Health Department, where they worked together on poliovirus.
+With the aid of grant funding from the President's Birthday Ball Commission (a predecessor to what would become the March of Dimes), Brodie was able to pursue the development of an inactivated or "killed virus" vaccine.
 Brodie's process also began by grinding the spinal cords of infectious monkeys and then treating the cords with various germicides, ultimately finding a solution of formaldehyde to be the most effective.
-By 1 June 1934, Brodie was able to publish his first scholarly article describing his successful induction of immunity in three monkeys with inactivated polio virus.
-Through continued study on an additional 26 monkeys, Brodie ultimately concluded that administration of live virus vaccine tended to result in humoral immunity while administration of killed virus vaccine tended to result in tissue immunity.
+By 1 June 1934, Brodie was able to publish his first scholarly article describing his successful induction of immunity in three monkeys with inactivated poliovirus.
+Through continued study on an additional 26 monkeys, Brodie ultimately concluded that administration of live virus vaccine tended to result in humoral immunity, while administration of killed virus vaccine tended to result in tissue immunity.

-Soon after, following a similar protocol to Kolmer, Brodie proceeded with self experimentation upon himself and his co-workers at the NYC Health Department laboratory.
-Brodie's progress was eagerly covered by popular press as the public hoped for a successful vaccine to become available.
+Soon after, following a similar protocol to Kolmer's, Brodie proceeded with self-experimentation upon himself and his co-workers at the NYC Health Department laboratory.
+Brodie's progress was eagerly covered by popular press, as the public hoped for a successful vaccine to become available.
 Such reporting did not make mention of the 12 children in a New York City Asylum who were subjected to early safety trials.
-As none of the subjects experienced ill effects, Dr. Park, described by contemporaries as "never one to let grass grow under his feet," declared the vaccine safe.
-When a severe polio outbreak overwhelmed Kern County, California it became the first trial site for the new vaccine on very short notice.
-Between November 1934 - May 1935, over 1,500 doses of the vaccine were administered in Kern County.
+As none of the subjects experienced ill effects, Park, described by contemporaries as "never one to let grass grow under his feet", declared the vaccine safe.
+When a severe polio outbreak overwhelmed Kern County, California, it became the first trial site for the new vaccine on very short notice.
+Between November 1934 and May 1935, over 1,500 doses of the vaccine were administered in Kern County.
 While initial results were very promising, insufficient staffing and poor protocol design left Brodie open to criticism when he published the California results in August 1935.
 Through private physicians, Brodie also conducted a broader field study, including 9,000 children who received the vaccine and 4,500 age- and location-matched controls who did not receive a vaccine.
-Again, results were promising.
+Again, the results were promising.
 Of those who received the vaccine, only a few went on to develop polio.
-Most had been exposed prior to vaccination and none had received the full series of vaccine doses being studied.
-Additionally, a polio epidemic in Raleigh, North Carolina provided an opportunity for the U.S. Public Health Service to conduct a highly structured trial of the Brodie vaccine using funding from the Birthday Ball Commission.
+Most had been exposed before vaccination and none had received the full series of vaccine doses being studied.
+Additionally, a polio epidemic in Raleigh, North Carolina, provided an opportunity for the U.S. Public Health Service to conduct a highly structured trial of the Brodie vaccine using funding from the Birthday Ball Commission.